Table of Contents

 Dishwasher Liquid.
 Since dishwasher liquid is used for cleaning persistent stains on your plates, you can imagine how well it will clean the layers of makeup on your bristles.
 Use it instead of baby or cleaning shampoo.

 Makeup or Brush Wipes.
 The wet wipes are great for everyday cleaning of your synthetic brushes.
 You can use them in-between usage or when you are in a hurry, but you want to keep your bristles in good shape and disinfected.
 There are many wipes on the market nowadays.
 You can use both makeup and brush.

 6. How to Clean Your Makeup Brushes

-Now when you have seen how many options you have to clean your makeup bristles and beauty blenders, it is time to see step-by-step how to do it.
-We will present you the easiest option – with olive oil and dishwashing soap.
-Keeping your brushes in a tip-top condition is now more than available!
+Now that you have seen how many options you have to clean your makeup bristles and beauty blenders, it is time to see step-by-step how to do it.
+We will present you with the easiest option – with olive oil and dishwashing soap.
+Keeping your brushes in tip-top condition is now more than available!

 You will need:

 - A Plate or a bowl

 - Pour the liquid soap and olive oil into a plate or a bowl that you have prepared.